-Eudice Goldberg, co-founder of the CMF, became interested in this area as a result of her personal experience of having her spouse diagnosed with peritoneal mesothelioma.
+Eudice Goldberg, MD, CMF Co-Founder and Chair, became interested in this area as a result of her personal experience of having her spouse diagnosed with peritoneal mesothelioma.
 In addition to her personal experience, her medical background as a physician has also been a motivating factor for her in founding this charitable foundation.
 Together with Michael Konviser, her son, she has been intent on commemorating her partner, Arthur Konviser, who passed away from the disease in 2005.
-She and Michael are still working to make the network of both patients and families, as well as of health professionals in Canada, much stronger than it is today.
+Michael has now stepped down but Eudice continues her work to make the network of both patients and families, as well as of health professionals in Canada, much stronger than it is today.
 Eudice is working with others primarily on strategic direction, fundraising, building a health network to improve early diagnosis and facilitation of treatment, as well as liaising with the medical community involved in both research and clinical care of patients with mesothelioma.

-Alissa became involved with the Canadian Mesothelioma Foundation shortly after her father was diagnosed with pleural mesothelioma in 2009.
+Alissa M. Boardley, CMF Vice Chair, became involved with the Canadian Mesothelioma Foundation shortly after her father was diagnosed with pleural mesothelioma in 2009.
 Having experienced first hand the feelings of helplessness and isolation that often come with a mesothelioma diagnosis, Alissa is keen to assist the CMF in developing the tools and support network so desperately needed by those directly affected by this disease in Canada, as well as the medical professionals overseeing their care.

 Christopher W. Lee graduated Medicine in 1991 from Dalhousie University in Halifax, Nova Scotia and subsequently specialized in Internal Medicine and Medical Oncology.
 Since 1998, he is a Medical Oncologist with the British Columbia Cancer Agency and the Surrey Memorial Hospital and, the Medical Director of the Edward Miller Clinical Research Unit at the BC Cancer Agency - Fraser Valley Centre.
 He is a clinical Assistant Professor at the University of British Columbia and a member of several societies and committees, including the Quality of Life Committee of the National Cancer Institute of Canada (NCIC) Clinical Trials Group.
 He is also Chair of the Systemic Policy Group of the BC Cancer Agency Lung Tumour Group and of the Mesothelioma and Thymoma Working Group, a subcommittee of the NCIC Clinical Trials Group Lung Disease Site Committee.